 What Abu Terminal Is

-Abu Terminal is a free, educational behavioral-trading simulator.
-Instead of explaining discipline, process, and decision-making in the abstract, it puts you inside real moments from market history — crashes, recoveries, earnings shocks, rate decisions, and bubbles — and asks you to decide under time pressure.
-The result of each decision plays out against the prices that actually followed, and a debrief grades the behavior behind the choice, not just the outcome.
+Abu Terminal is a free educational market simulator and historical decision game.
+Instead of explaining market history in the abstract, it puts you inside real moments from it — crashes, recoveries, earnings shocks, rate decisions, and bubbles — and asks you to decide under time pressure.
+Each decision plays out against the prices that actually followed, and the debrief explains what happened and why it mattered.
 No real money is involved and no positions are opened in any market; everything is simulated.

 How It Works

 The core mode, Speed Run, compresses decades of recorded market events into a sequence of timed decision points.
 At each event you see the context, choose an action — hold, buy, sell, hedge, short, or ignore — and watch a simulation portfolio respond to the real historical prices.
-Over a single session you accumulate dozens of decision-and-feedback loops, the kind that normally take months to gather in live markets.
-Afterward, a behavioral debrief surfaces one specific pattern to work on: panic-selling into volatility, overtrading in quiet stretches, holding too long, or exiting too early.
-The aim is not to "win" a run by reverse-engineering history — it is to make your own decision habits visible so you can practice changing them.
+Over a single session you accumulate dozens of decision-and-outcome loops, the kind that normally take months to gather in live markets.
+Afterward, the debrief walks through what followed each choice and the forces behind it — the policy response, the earnings that landed, the liquidity that dried up.
+The aim is not to "win" a run by reverse-engineering history; it is to understand why each episode unfolded the way it did.

 The Learn Library

 Alongside the simulator, Abu Terminal publishes an original library of long-form educational articles on the topics that actually drive trading outcomes: risk management, trading psychology, order flow, market structure, position sizing, decision journaling, process-versus-outcome thinking, drawdown discipline, and more.
-Each article is written from practitioner sources and a multi-book research synthesis, includes a hands-on simulator exercise, and is available in English, Hebrew, Arabic, Russian, German, and Spanish.
-You can browse the full set from the Learn hub, look up terms in the Glossary, or study setups in the Playbooks.
+The complete reviewed library is published in English.
+Selected translations remain available while they undergo native-language editorial review.
+You can browse the current reviewed set from the Learn hub.

 Who It Is For